StephenCleary/ArcDb/doc/storage-engine/storage-engine-api.md

 The Storage Engine handles all the file formats and provides ACID guarantees.
 It provides Data Pages to the higher-level index engine.

+All APIs are asynchronous.

 ## Entry-Point APIs

 A given storage engine provides these APIs as the entry point to its services:

 - OpenOrCreate Database: Returns a read/write database object.
 - Open ReadOnly Database: Returns a read-only database object.

+The database is closed when it is disposed.

+TODO: Determine if we want to allow maintenance transactions to complete if closed asynchronously, e.g., GC.
+This would make asynchronous disposal work differently than synchronous disposal, though.

 ## Read-Only Database APIs